yx79/poscoin/README.md

 15 days from their last activity.
 Issues closed in this manner will be labeled 'stale'.

-TulipCoin-qt: Qt5 GUI for TulipCoin
+EightCoin-qt: Qt5 GUI for EightCoin

 Build instructions